-- 5. (i) For each year a Special Responsibility Allowance shall be paid to those Councillors who hold the Special Responsibilities in relation to the Authority that are specified in the Schedule to this scheme. - (ii) Subject to paragraph 8, the amount of each such Allowance shall be the amount specified against that Special Responsibility in that Schedule. - (iii) No Councillor is entitled to claim more than one Special Responsibility Allowance. - 6.
-Where a member is suspended the part of the special responsibility allowance payable to him in respect of the responsibilities or duties from which he is suspended or partially suspended will be withheld by the authority.
+- 4. (i) For each year a Special Responsibility Allowance shall be paid to those Councillors who hold the Special Responsibilities in relation to the Authority that are specified in the Schedule to this scheme.
+These Allowances shall be calculated based upon a weighting applied to the Basic Allowance, therefore any increase in the Basic Allowance as a result of a staff pay award shall also result in an increase to the Special Responsibility Allowances. - (ii) Subject to paragraph 6, the amount of each such Allowance shall be the amount specified against that Special Responsibility in that Schedule. - (iii) No Councillor is entitled to claim more than one Special Responsibility Allowance.